Featured Cases > Tonkon Torp Wins Complicated Civil Trial for Con-way

 Tonkon Torp Wins Complicated Civil Trial for Con-way

 In arguably one of the biggest and most complicated civil trials in Portland in 2014, Tonkon Torp recently secured a complete jury trial victory for Con-way, a $5.5 billion American multinational freight transportation company with roots that began in Portland in 1929.
-At issue was the question of responsibility for some portion of defense and indemnity costs associated with three Superfund sites, including the Portland Harbor, and over 1500 asbestos lawsuits.
+At issue was the question of responsibility for some portion of defense and indemnity costs associated with three Superfund sites, including the Portland Harbor, and more than 1,500 asbestos lawsuits.

 Because Con-way and Freightliner had self-insured prior to 1981, they had “fronting policies” with three insurance companies who were named in the Allianz lawsuit.
 If those companies lost the suit, Con-way would be responsible for the defense and future indemnity costs allocated to the fronting carriers.
 Con-way intervened in the lawsuit, arguing that coverage was not available under its fronting insurance policies.